-The Sub-Investment Manager will monitor the companies in the Fund's portfolio to determine if there have been any fundamental changes in the companies.
-The Sub-Investment Manager may sell a security or reduce its position in a security if:
+The Investment Manager will monitor the companies in the Fund's portfolio to determine if there have been any fundamental changes in the companies.
+The Investment Manager may sell a security or reduce its position in a security if:

-- the security's market price exceeds the Sub-Investment Manager's estimate of intrinsic value; - the ratio of risk and reward of continuing to own the company's equity is no longer attractive; and/or - the Sub-Investment Manager needs to raise cash to purchase a more attractive investment opportunity, satisfy net redemptions, or other purposes.
+- the security's market price exceeds the Investment Manager's estimate of intrinsic value; - the ratio of risk and reward of continuing to own the company's equity is no longer attractive; - the Investment Manager needs to raise cash to purchase a more attractive investment opportunity, satisfy net redemptions, or other purposes.